nathanbirrell/damgargroup.com.au/_posts/2014-12-01-otto-apartments-brunswick.md

             <li>7 offices and 1 restaurant space</li>
             <li>74 car spaces</li>
           </ul>
-          <p>Damgar Property Group is at the forefront of small to medium residential and commercial property development in inner Melbourne.
-We are a boutique developer which means that all of our developments have our complete focus from beginning to end.</p>
-          <p>During our 30 years in the Property Development business we have carefully fostered strong relationships with key industry partners including Architects, Engineers and Planning Consultants.</p>
         </div>
       </div>
       <div class="medium-5 columns float-left">
         <div class="column">
-          <p>Damgar Property Group is at the forefront of small to medium residential and commercial property development in inner Melbourne.
+          <p>TODO Damgar Property Group is at the forefront of small to medium residential and commercial property development in inner Melbourne.
 We are a boutique developer which means that all of our developments have our complete focus from beginning to end.</p>
           <p>During our 30 years in the Property Development business we have carefully fostered strong relationships with key industry partners including Architects, Engineers and Planning Consultants.</p>
         </div>
       </div>